Are the departments staying within the allocated budgets?

 For example, you are purchasing IT supplies from three vendors.
 In the above example – Staples, CDW, and New Age Tech.

-A simple approach might be to consolidate the purchases to one vendor and get a better overall price.
+A simple approach might be consolidating the purchases to one vendor and getting a better overall price.

 If you do that at the beginning of the year, you can adjust the budget based on the negotiated savings.

-So if you have better and granular data, you can use that to drive cost reduction efforts and reduce the overall budget.
+So if you have better and more granular data, you can use that to drive cost-reduction efforts and reduce the overall budget.

 For effective budget control, you need to link the budgets to the point of purchase – for example, the purchase order process.